Minister's sympathy for shocked scaffolder who lost both arms

-But Carmel Sepuloni has signalled changes to prevent the exploitation of vulnerable workers.
+Carmel Sepuloni has also signalled changes to prevent the exploitation of vulnerable workers.

 Jahden Nelson, 28, was critically injured when a pole he was holding touched high voltage overhead wires at a Massey worksite in April.